 Billy Bob's Texas is closed until further notice.
-All concerts for the month of April have been postponed.
+Several concerts have been postponed or rescheduled.
 Read More

 City of Fort Worth gives Billy Bob’s Texas ‘okay’ to re-open doors for three-day blood drive

 Carter BloodCare says current low blood supply is unprecedented

 Concerns over COVID-19 and the closings of schools, universities, and businesses have resulted in 4000 canceled blood drives across the country and a dramatic drop in blood donations.
 The blood banking industry is facing a national emergency and is asking all eligible blood donors to help out.
 Federal agencies have made urgent pleas for blood donors to give.